mriusero/GitHub-Traffic-Insights/README.md

 ### 3. Set up the configuration
 You can configure the `theme` and `repositories` that you want to track by editing the `config.json` file.
-All themes are available in `themes.json` file.
-You can choose any of the themes listed there.
+All themes are available in `themes.json` file, you can choose any of the themes listed there.

 ```json
 {